VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-11"></a> Example 11: Delete User Data from Public Key

-> The action purpose is to remove user data item from the public key.
+> Remove user data item from the Public Key.

 ```php
 <?php